CodingBlackFemales/cbf-community-website/app/README.md

 The following checks are automatically triggered by [Husky](https://www.npmjs.com/package/husky), upon actioning `git commit` and `git push`.

-- Pre-commit: `npm run lint:fix` & `git add` to fix lint errors.
+- Pre-commit: `npm run lint:fix` to fix lint errors.
 To add a WIP (work in progress) commit, use the following `git commit --no-verify`.

-- Pre-push: `npm run test --watchAll=false` is run before actioning the push.
+- Pre-push: `npm run test:no-watch` is run before actioning the push.
 If there are failing tests, the push will fail.
 Fix the tests, and try again.

 ---